 WAITIN’ FOR THE SUN TO GO DARK

-Experience a once in a lifetime event when you visit Alliance Nebraska in August 2017 to view the Total Solar Eclipse.
+Experience a once in a lifetime event when you visit Alliance Nebraska on August 18-21, 2017 to view the Total Solar Eclipse.

 On Monday, August 21, 2017 the moon will align perfectly with the sun casting a shadow across all of Alliance causing a total eclipse of the sun.
-The best place for viewing the Total Solar Eclipse being on the exact centerline of the eclipse path as the centerline enjoys the longest viewing time.
+The best place for viewing the Total Solar Eclipse being on the exact center of the eclipse path as the centerline enjoys the longest viewing time.
 Alliance, Nebraska is located on the centerline of the eclipse.
 Carhenge® is the place to be.
-They say a partial eclipse is like standing outside the concert hall while a TOTAL Eclipse is like experiencing the actual concert!
+They say a partial eclipse is like standing outside the restaurant smelling the steak on the grill – while a TOTAL Eclipse is like actually eating the Nebraska Beef!

-The start of the Eclipse will begin at 10:27am Mountain Daylight Time.
-Full eclipse will start at 11:49 am MDT and continue for 2 minutes and 28 seconds at Carhenge, 2 minutes and 30 seconds downtown Alliance and at the Airport.
+The start of the partial eclipse will begin at 10:27am Mountain Daylight Time.
+Full Eclipse will start at 11:49 am MDT and continue for 2 minutes and 28 seconds at Carhenge, 2 minutes and 30 seconds downtown Alliance and at the Airport Rodeo Grounds.
+See Solar viewing areas and directions.

-Alliance, Nebraska is centrally located for eclipse viewers from North Dakota, South Dakota, Colorado, Kansas, Nebraska, and
+Alliance, Nebraska is centrally located for eclipse viewers from North Dakota, South Dakota, Colorado, Kansas, Oklahoma, Texas, Nebraska, Wyoming and much of Canada.

 Alliance is located 4 hours north of Denver Colorado (DIA) and 2 1/2 hours south of Rapid City, SD (RAP).
 I believe it was Carly Simon who once sang “Then you flew your Lear Jet up to Alliance Nebraska.
 To see the total eclipse of the sun…” (or something to that effect) 🙂 Fly into Alliance (AIA) at FlyAllianceNE.com